rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 start_op >> loop_files
 ```

-When you run it it, from the web it appears the option to enter to the subdag's information and logs:
+Once you run it, you will see a web option to enter the SubDag's information and logs:
 ![](images/subdag_operator.png)

 This example lists the files in a s3 bucket and for each file creates a subdag "hellow_wold_X".